nazzor/project3/README.md

-This is my first Real-World project
+This is my first Real-World project in React.js and Tailwind CSS